paolahydra/allenCCF/README.md

-This repository is forked from https://github.com/cortex-lab/allenCCF and specializes in the efficient registration of histology slices for dense anatomical reconstructions and registration.
+This repository is forked from https://github.com/cortex-lab/allenCCF and specializes in the efficient registration of histology slices for dense (e.g. full-brain) anatomical registration.

 Please follow the instructions in the main script paolas_pipeline/generalPipeline.m